Novit-io/keepalived/README.md

 * `KEEPALIVED_VIRTUAL_ROUTER_ID` - A unique number from 0 to 255 that should identify the VRRP group.
 Master and Backup should have the same value.
 Multiple instances of keepalived can be run on the same host, but each pair **MUST** have a unique virtual router id.

 * `KEEPALIVED_KUBE_APISERVER_CHECK` -  If enabled it configures a simple check script for the Kubernetes API-Server.
 For more information on this feature, please see the [Kubernetes Options](#kubernetes-options) section.

+* `KEEPALIVED_GARP_MASTER_REFRESH` - If set it configures the minimum time interval for refreshing gratuitous ARPs while MASTER in seconds.

 ### Kubernetes Options